chadwhitacre/openpath/2024/history/index.md

-Consider this, though: Netscape published Mozilla under the [Netscape Public License](https://en.wikipedia.org/wiki/Netscape_Public_License), yet this license was either never submitted to OSI or they rejected it.
+Consider this, though: Netscape published Mozilla under the [Netscape Public License](https://en.wikipedia.org/wiki/Netscape_Public_License), yet this license was either never submitted to OSI or rejected.
 Why might OSI reject the license of its flagship first project?

 Richard Stallman (RMS) [documented the